meder411/Tangent-Images/examples/README.md

 # Examples

-This directory contains scripts to generate tangent images and detect SIFT keypoints on them.
+This directory contains scripts to generate tangent images, demo some non-deep learning applications, and highlight some other functionality and analysis.
 These example scripts should help clarify how to use this library.

 * **canny_edge_detection.py**: Demonstrates the low-distortion benefits of tangent images for low-level tasks (specifically Canny edge detection)
 * **compare_sift_keypoints.py**: Detects SIFT keypoints on both an equirectangular image and tangent images and visualizes a comparison between them.